microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaDirSyncConfiguration.md

 - `-AccidentalDeletionThreshold` Specifies the accidental deletion prevention configuration for a tenant.
 - `-Force` Forces the command to run without asking for user confirmation.
-- `-TenantId` Specifies ID of the tenant on which to perform the operation.
+- `-TenantId` Specifies the unique ID of the tenant.

 ## Parameters